ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads → SELECT clauses

 The entire logical expression sql_cond

-is evaluated for each individual row of the internal table itab
+is evaluated for each individual row of the internal table itab.
+The results

 by the individual evaluations.
 Rows that occur more than once are removed from the results set automatically.
 The full content of a row is considered here.